All Consular Services at Embassy Sanaa are suspended until further notice

 A Consular Report of Birth Abroad (CRBA) is evidence of U.S. citizenship, equivalent to a U.S birth certificate.
 A CRBA is issued to a child under the age of 18 born abroad to a U.S. citizen parent(s) who meets the requirements for transmitting citizenship under the Immigration and Nationality Act (INA).

-If you believe you meet U.S. citizenship transmission requirements and that your child is CRBA-eligible, please schedule an interview via Embassy Sanaa’s Online ACS Appointment System.
+If you believe you meet U.S. citizenship transmission requirements and that your child is CRBA-eligible, please visit the website of the Embassy where you wish to schedule your appointment to review application procedures.
 The applicant (your child) must appear in person.
 At least one of the child’s parents should also appear in person – preferably the U.S. citizen parent, if possible.

 If the U.S. citizen parent does not meet INA transmission requirements, but the child has a U.S. citizen grandparent who does have the requisite physical presence, the child may be eligible for Expeditious Naturalization under the Child Citizenship Act of 2000.
 Through this procedure, a child under 18 years of age can become a U.S. citizen via naturalization without having to take up residence in the United States beforehand.
 However, Expeditious Naturalization cannot be executed at the U.S. Embassy; the child must travel to the United States, and would require a Non-Immigrant Visa for this purpose.
 An N600 application (and supporting documentation) must be filed with the United States Citizenship & Immigration Service (USCIS) before the child applies for his/her U.S. visa.
 Please see our Non-Immigrant Visa webpage for more information.

-U.S. Embassy Sanaa is offering the full range of passport services.
 Please consult the State Department’s online “Passport Wizard” for a complete tutorial on U.S. passports, as well as an explanation of which forms are required in which situations/circumstances, including passports for minors and the replacement of expired, lost, stolen, or mutilated passports.
-Once you have completed all of the required forms, please schedule a passport appointment through U.S. Embassy Sanaa’s Online ACS Appointment System.
+Once you have completed all of the required forms, please schedule a passport appointment through your selected Embassy’s website.

 Claims to Adult Derivative U.S. Citizenship